Azure-Samples/zone-redundant-aks-and-storage/README.md

 ![AKS cluster with Zone Redundant Node Pools](./images/architecture01.png)

-### Deploy an AKS cluster with ZZone-Redundant Node Pools using Azure CLI
+### Deploy an AKS cluster with Zone-Redundant Node Pools using Azure CLI

 When creating a cluster using the [az aks create](https://learn.microsoft.com/en-us/cli/azure/aks#az-aks-create) command, the `--zones` parameter allows you to specify the availability zones for deploying agent nodes.
 Here's an example that demonstrates creating an AKS cluster, with a total of three nodes.
 One node is deployed in zone `1`, another in zone `2`, and the third in zone `3`.
 For more information, see [Create an AKS cluster across availability zones](https://learn.microsoft.com/en-us/azure/aks/availability-zones#create-an-aks-cluster-across-availability-zones).